F1iper/kamann/README.md

    cp .env-example .env

 3. Fill in your environment variables in the **.env** file.
- - Update your db credentials, JWT secret, and other placeholders.
+ - Update your db credentials and that's it.

     Example **.env**:
    ```bash